Most vibrant city in the Caucasus region, a favorite hip spot for diehard expats.

 - Coffee Place – cute coffee place.

 - Cheri Pasta Bar – really high quality pasta.
 Nice hipster vibe and music.
+Kinda of pricey in terms of portion size.

 - Pasanauri – chain Georgian restaurant, good food and reasonable price.
 Always solid and reliable.
 Food cook time can be slow.